getopenmono/monodocs/articles/c-program-guide-cpp.md

 ### Who should read this?

-I assume that you are similiar with basic C, nothing fancy - just plain `main()` with function calling and *maybe* some pointer juggling.
-Also, if you have coded Arduino and are used to the concept there - this article is for you!
+I assume that you are similiar with basic C, nothing fancy - just plain `main()` with function calling and *maybe* - *just maybe*, some pointer juggling.
+Also, if you have coded Arduino and are used to the concepts there - this article is for you!

-Read on, and we shall introduce the most basic concepts and headaches of C++.
+Read on, and we shall take a tour of the basic features and headaches of C++.

 ## Overview

-Allow me to start of with a brief introduction to C++.
-Back in the days it started it life as an extension to C. This means you still have access to all of C from C++.
+Allow me to start off with a ultra brief history lesson in C++.
+Back in the days it started its life as an extension to C. This means you still have access to all of C from C++.
+Originally C++ was named *C with Classes*, later the named was changed to C++.
+The name comes from the *increment by one* operator in C: `++`.
+The symbolism is to indicate that C++ is C incremented or enhanced.

 C++ introduces a set of new language constructs on top of C, and also tighens some *type casting* rules that are looser in C.